ErvinsK/gtp-rs/README.md

 # Status

-- Full implementation of GTPv2-C IEs and Messages (except MBMS related)
+- Full implementation of GTPv2-C IEs and Messages (100% of all messages and IEs)
 - Full implementation of GTPv1-U (Zero-Copy)
 - Incomplete and outdated implementation of GTPv1-C - both IEs and Messages (it works but not so polished as GTPv2 implementation)